California Democrats open convention with eye on Trump

 But the Democrats are also a party divided, still nursing deep divisions between insurgent supporters of Bernie Sanders and the party’s establishment wing.

+The annual meeting caps a dizzying week that saw the appointment of a special prosecutor to look into possible Russian coordination with the Trump campaign.

+Some 3,000 delegates in the nation’s largest state Democratic party will hear from their party’s longstanding stalwarts and rising stars.

-That schism is at the heart of the hard-fought race for party chair, which will be decided Saturday night.
-A contingent of Sanders loyalists won a bloc of convention seats earlier this year and is clamoring for changes in party leadership.
+Late Saturday, Democrats will settle a hard-fought race for party chair that has highlighted the divide between longtime party activists and a new breed of progressives, many loyal to former presidential candidate Bernie Sanders, who won a bloc of convention seats earlier this year and is clamoring for changes in party leadership.

 Democrats have a tight grip on all of California’s levers of power with control of all statewide offices, supermajorities in both legislative chambers and an overwhelming majority if the congressional delegation.